benny-jon/searchi/README.md

-# Searchi: Android Paging Library Demo App
+# Paging Library Demo App in Kotlin

 A simple demo app to test out the new Paging Library released by Google as part of the Architectural Components.
 The app consist of a simple List of infinite amount images displayed in 3 columns, which are loaded base on a search query to the Flickr API.